 Cullen International released a series of reports on the different aspects of the revised NIS2 directive

-NEW: Benchmark on the transposition status of EU NIS2 Directive
+Benchmark on the transposition status of EU NIS2 Directive

 Cullen International is tracking and comparing the progress made by the 27 EU member states in transposing the Revised Directive on the Security of Network and Information Systems (NIS2).